-If you graduated for your full-time programme and received a post-graduate work permit, you may continue your studies for a period of eight months – three years.
+If you graduated successfully for your full-time program.
+You may qualify and received a post-graduate work permit, work permit can be for a period of 8 months – 3 years.

 You may seek employment at the country’s main resource: The Job Bank, an institution owned by the government of Canada.
 On the website, you will find information about jobs, salaries, duties, market trends, and other requirements.
 Job fairs are also common in most of Canada’s cities and employment agencies are widespread.